rust-lang/rfcs/text/0000-eye-of-sauron.md

 Our candidate method is `Add::add`, and both arguments have (different) inference variable types `$int0` and `$int1`.

-The usable adjustment lists are of the form `"Deref"* ( "Autoref(Immutable)" "ConvertArrayToSlice"? )?`.
-Because `Deref` and `ConvertArrayToSlice` can't be used on integers, we are left with the following adjustment lists (they set is identical for both locals except the variable changes names):
+The usable adjustments are of the form `"Deref"* ( "Autoref(Immutable)" "ConvertArrayToSlice"? )?`.
+Because `Deref` and `ConvertArrayToSlice` can't be used on integers, we are left with the following adjustments (they set is identical for both locals except the variable changes names):

 ```
 ([], $int0/$int1)